 Manufacturing in Saltillo vs. Monterrey

-Monterrey and Saltillo at a glance
+Monterrey and Saltillo at a Glance

 Monterrey is the third-largest city in Mexico.
 The capital of the state of Nuevo Leon has a population of more than 1 million people, with access to a broader regional population of over 4.5 million.
 It sits 140 miles south of Laredo, Texas, and is supported by two international airports and an inland port, providing easy transport of manufactured goods.
 This central positioning and access to the local labor market have driven the growth of a robust manufacturing industry.
 Virtually every major manufacturing sector can be found here, from automotive and aerospace suppliers to household appliance and electronics manufacturers.